 So you’re a big fan of drones.
-But have you ever thought about 3D printed drones?
-It’s not as crazy an idea as it might sound.
+But have you ever thought about a 3D printed drone?
+It’s not as crazy as it might sounds.
+Here are useful things you should now about it.

 While it’s not yet possible to fabricate electrical components like motors, sensors or even electronics – but watch this space – it’s entirely possible to 3D print drone parts like the frame, landing gear, and propellers.
 And these are usually the parts that break easily.

 Have we piqued your interest?
-Read about the pros and cons of 3D printing drones, plus a guide to the best resources to be found online.
+Read about the pros and cons of 3D printed drones, plus a guide to the best resources to be found online.

 With your own 3D printer to hand, part designs can be easily upgraded and further developed to improve the performance of your quadcopter.
 On top of that, 3D printed drone parts are quickly interchangeable and you can do it yourself.
 You can even have the parts manufactured by a professional 3D printing service – if you want to get the best price for a special item, please consult All3DP’s price comparison service.